hadmacker/asd_notes/README.md

 * **Neurodivergent**: Describes people whose brain differences affect how their brain works.
 [See: cleveladclinic.org](https://my.clevelandclinic.org/health/symptoms/23154-neurodivergent)
 * **Neurology**: Science of the physiology of the brain.
   * Neurologists (Neurology) and psychiatrists (Psychiatry) both work with conditions and diseases that affect the brain and mind.
 However, neurologists specialize in physiological illnesses, while psychiatrists specialize in psychological disorders
 * **Neurospicy**: A colloquial portmanteau synonym for Neurodivergent.
-See Neurodivergent
+See Neurodivergent.
 * **Neurotypical**: An individual with "normal" behaviour
 * **Nosology**: The branch of medical science dealing with the classification of diseases
   * Relevance: The changing diagnostic criteria and scope for individuals with Autism